Around Dumaguete

 4 bell watchtowers were originally built in the 1760’s and one was rebuilt in the original location 1876.
 They were an early warning system set up warn the locals when they were getting attacked by pirates so they could get an organized defense to resist the invaders.

-Some people might feel that there are already too many foreigners in the area and they might have a point.
+Some people might feel that there are already too many foreigners living in the area and they might have a point.

 Hi dp